steadybit/discovery-kit/go/discovery_kit_sdk/README.md

 	)
 ```

-You have various options to refresh periodically, once, on trigger.
-Also it will recovery from any panic in the discovery.
+You have various options to refresh periodically once on the trigger.
+Also, it will help recover from any panic upon discovery.